You are hereLiebherr Group: Products & Services for India

 The soLITE® fibre rope also outscores steel ropes in terms of durability.
 Special high quality materials and the specific rope pattern mean that fibre ropes provide up to four times the service life.

 The new fibre rope is much easier to handle for service technicians.
 It is flexible and lightweight, which means that the rope can be changed and fitted more quickly and safely.
-As a comparison, a 300 metre hoist rope for a lifting capacity of 10 tonnes weighs just 40 kg!

 In terms of safety, the soLITE® is well ahead of all conventional rope types.
 The protective cover does not have a load-bearing function.
 It contains fibres which wear at different rates, exposing the red core after a period of use.
 This indicates quite clearly for all to see that the rope has reached the end of its service life.